theimowski/master-thesis/docs/section-research.md

 The `OK` WebPart always "succeeds" (returns `Some`) and writes to the HTTP response:

-* 200 OK status code
+* 200 OK status code,
-* "Hello World!" response body content
+* "Hello World!" response body content.

 Such WebPart can now be used to start an HTTP server using default configuration (listing {{fssuavebootstrap}}).